JordanNorris/WP-CPCM/readme.txt

 The custom menu only allows adding a <i>link</i> that leads to a list of posts and pages belonging to a taxonomy (category, tag, etc).
 If you want to list the posts and pages <b>themselves</b> and if you want Wordpress to do this automatically for you, then I hope you will find this plugin useful.

-<strong>Also works for custom taxonomies and custom post types!</strong>
+<strong>Also works for custom taxonomies and custom post types!
+PHP 7.0 compatible</strong>

 = Using it =
 Enable the plugin and go to Appearance > Menus.
 Create your Custom Menu.
 Add a taxonomy (category/tag/custom) to the menu.
 Next, you can choose if you would like to replace the original link (to a page that lists the items) by the posts and pages themselves.